nodeca/nodeca-doc/src/documents/database.html.md

 $ ./bin/db-restore <snapshot-id> # restores data from snapshot with given id.
 ```

-(!) scripts force use development enviroment, to exclude posibility of data
+(!) scripts force use development environment, to exclude possibility of data
 corruption